phantomeis/MapleEzorsia-v2/README.md

 This standalone DLL client is designed to provide a quality, relatively safe, open-source client setup to work alongside open-source servers.
 This DLL will work with any client or localhost, including the one that comes from a default installation of the game.
 Deletion of files that come from a default installation is also unnecessary for it to work.

-This code can only be compiled on the x86 platform. ([Compilation settings](https://www.mediafire.com/view/9ssrqg8eiwbh0k1/buildsettings2.png/file)) (if DLL from compilation settings doesn't work, [try this](images/compilationdoesntwork1.jpg))
+This code can only be compiled on the x86 platform. !([Compilation settings](/images/compilationdoesntworkrelease.jpg) (if DLL from compilation settings doesn't work, !([Compilation settings](/images/compilationdoesntworkrelease.jpg

 - [HD client setup instructions/development guide](https://github.com/444Ro666/MapleEzorsia-v2/wiki/v83%E2%80%90Client%E2%80%90Setup%E2%80%90and%E2%80%90Development%E2%80%90Guide)
 - Original Ezorsia: [Link](https://github.com/izarooni/MapleEzorsia)